 According to media expert Alexander Chekmyshev, professor of the Department of Social Communications, Institute of Journalism, National University.
 Shevchenko, such actions on the part of the Guarantee Fund employees are, to say the least, unprofessional.

-“When it comes to investigating the Deposit Guarantee Fund, journalists adhered to all necessary standards in order to balance getting answers and interviews.
-And it just looks funny on the one hand, but on the other hand, it inspires the idea that something is really wrong there,” he says.
+“When it comes to the investigation into the activities of the Deposit Guarantee Fund, journalists adhered to all the necessary standards in order to balance, to obtain answers and interviews.
+And it just looks funny on the one hand, but on the other hand, it inspires the idea that something is really wrong there,” he said.

 This practice of communicating with requesters in the institution is not unique, says lawyer Sergei Osyka, who is suing the Foundation for ignoring his requests.